DataDog/heroku-buildpack-datadog/README.md

     ssl: True
 ```

-During the Dyno start up, your YAML files is copied to the appropriate Datadog Agent configuration directories.
+During the Dyno start up, your YAML files are copied to the appropriate Datadog Agent configuration directories.

 ## Heroku Log Collection

-[See the dedicated guide to send your Heroku logs into Datadog][16]
+[See the dedicated guide to send your Heroku logs to Datadog][16]

 ## Prerun script